Understanding entropy production via a thermal zero-player game: Thermal Zero Player Game

 \section{Thermal Zero Player Game}

-{\it Ising-Conway Entropy Game} {ICEg} \cite{suzen23} with thermal bath has the following rules with the game dynamics details:
+The Ising–Conway Entropy Game (ICEg) \cite{suzen23} is a new type of system that shares features with lattice gases, Ising-type models, and lattice games.
+The dynamics are defined on a one-dimensional configurational setting, where lattice site occupancy and zero-player game rules govern the evolution of configurations.
+When coupled to a heat bath, the system represents a model in the Gibbsian canonical ensemble.
+The distinct initial condition—occupancy at a corner—drives the system from an ordered state toward nonequilibrium statistical mechanics.
+We detail these aspects here for use in the study of entropy production (EP).

-\begin{enumerate} \item {\it Lattice}: $N$ sites (cells) are set as one-dimensional lattice and each cell is occupied or not (spin up or down), we use the convention of a binary vector mathematically. \item {\it Initialization}: An initial state is prepared by occupying $M$ corner sites, i.e., $1$s at the corner of the lattice.
-For example, for $N=10$ and $M=4$ initial binary vector reads $111100000$. \item {\it Spin-flip Dynamics (Move)}: Akin to Ising model spin-flip dynamics, we move randomly choosen side if it is occupied to opposite direction of the initial corner.
-The neighboring site should be not occupied, imposing Pauli exclusion principle. \item {\it Thermalisation}: A Monte Carlo procedure is applied to spin-flip dynamics in order to sample given temperature's potential energy surface. \item {\it Total Energy}: Total energy of the lattice is computed via binary values at each sites
+\begin{enumerate} \item {\it Similarity to Lattice Gases}: $N$ sites (cells) are arranged in a one-dimensional lattice, with each site occupied or unoccupied (analogous to spin up/down).
+We represent the configuration using a binary vector for mathematical convenience. \item {\it Initialization}: An initial state is prepared by occupying $M$ corner sites, i.e., a sequence of $1$s at the end of the lattice.
+For example, for $N=10$ and $M=4$, the configuration may be represented as the binary vector $111100000$ or $000001111$, depending on whether the left or right corner is taken as the reference. \item {\it Similarity to Spin-flip Dynamics} (Moves): Analogous to Ising model spin-flip dynamics, a randomly selected site is flipped if occupied, in the direction opposite to the initial corner.
+The neighboring site must remain unoccupied.
+More precisely, the update corresponds to hopping to one of the unoccupied neighboring sites.
+We continue to refer to this as a spin-flip because the update involves a single-site transition (hopping) per Monte Carlo step.
+For instance, if site $s_{i}$ is occupied, one of its neighbors is selected at random; if that neighbor is unoccupied, the system evolves to the new configuration $s_{i-1}$ or $s_{i+1}$.
+If the selected site is unoccupied, the configuration remains unchanged. \item {\it Thermalization}: A Monte Carlo procedure is applied to the spin-flip dynamics to sample the configuration space at a given temperature. \item {\it Total Energy}: The total energy of the lattice is computed based on the occupation at each site, $N$ sites, indexed from $0$ to $N-1$,

-$s$ being if the given cell is occupied or not.
-This measures how occupied site's energetics appear, by averaging it's neighborhood. \item {\it Metropolis Dynamics}: If the spin-flip is possible on the chosen site, we check the following condition if energetically acceptable as a move, otherwise configuration remains the same, given temperature $\beta > 0.0$ \cite{metropolis1953}, , the move is accepted if this is true, whereby $\alpha$ is a uniform random number, using PCG64 generator \cite{pcg}. \item {\it Glauber Dynamics}: In the case of Glauber dynamics \cite{glauber1963, suezen14}, energetics reads as follows,